• Home

 Once again we have a variety of Pimelea that is clearly defined by its flower.
 The Pimelea spectabilis is quite different to the other varieties of Pimelea that I have reviewed.

-The pimelea spectabilis is very simlar to the other varieties in that it likes a sunny to part shade position in the garden and prefers soil with good drainage.
+The Pimelea spectabilis is very similar to the other varieties in that it likes a sunny to part shade position in the garden and prefers soil with good drainage.

-The Pimelea family is native to the South-West of Western Australia, my home area, but in recent years has very much been taking of Australia wide and is available from a lot more nurseries than previously.
+This Pimelea species is endemic to the South-West of Western Australia, my home area, but in recent years has very much been taking of Australia wide and is available from a lot more nurseries than previously.

 Pruning Pimelea spectabilis